-Get ready for April 1!
-Building Code Adaptation sessions from CANS and CHBANS — coming this March!
+Building Code Adaptation sessions from CANS and CHBANS

-Nova Scotia’s Building Code regulations are changing April 1, 2025 — how will your projects be impacted?
-Stay informed on key updates with upcoming sessions from the Construction Association of Nova Scotia (CANS) and the Canadian Home Builders’ Association – Nova Scotia (CHBANS).
+In preparation for changes to Nova Scotia’s Building Code Regulations taking effect on April 1, 2025, the Construction Association of Nova Scotia (CANS) and the Canadian Home Builders’ Association – Nova Scotia (CHBANS) partnered to deliver a province-wide training initiative.

 What to Expect: